cerebro1/cerebro1.github.io/about.markdown

 the new mom to drive.
 Well the ride has been smooth so far with God's grace.
 I have been able to live motherhood to the fullest.
 I also freelanced as and when possible to keep the balance.

 Motherhood should be prioritised and enjoyed.
-It is something that may not happen again and again.
+To be a mother to a new born is like living childhood again.
 The feeling to provide training to a new born teaches you to be a better manager.
 I can for sure say that my **patience** level has exponentially increased.
 I learned better ways to communicate because my trainee understood only the language of love and affection.
 I could **plan** things better.